CigarsSmoker/Clone/Ruleset-recipes.md

             * translate.googleapis.com xhr

 The ruleset recipe above is useful for Chromium-based browsers, as it allows the _"Translate to English"_ feature to work properly.
 Nothing more than a `xhr` is needed for the feature to work properly.

+## Creating your own ruleset recipes file

+A ruleset recipes file MUST start with the following line:

+    ! uMatrix: Ruleset recipes 1.0

+If this line is not present, uMatrix will (silently) ignore the content of the file (even though you will be able to import it).

+Optionally, the following lines -- which may be used by uMatrix:

+    !
+Title: Rulesets for English websites
+    !
+Maintainer: uMatrix

+Each ruleset recipe MUST be separated by an empty line.